U-1F40D/AnimalRun/animalrun_mobile/README.md

 ## Getting Started

-update gradle minsdkversion to 21 because of camera plugin
+Updated gradle minsdkversion to 21 because of camera plugin in dependencies